kalessil/phpinspectionsea/docs/types-compatibility.md

 there you can found also relevants resources explaining how php comparisson works.

 Take into account that while loose typing in PHP is a powerfull feature.
 As any powerfull feature needs care when dealing with it.

+## Strict type search in arrays

+This inspection states that when the context requires strict types checking, then the third parameter flag should be used.
+Because of the same explanation exposed in previous section, there will be cases in which you need to do strict type cheking here.

+In order to emphasize on this, lets read more carefully the _WARNING_ that comes with documentation of **array_search** [return value](http://php.net/manual/en/function.array-search.php#refsect1-function.array-search-returnvalues).
+Do you see how it is referenced again the issue with comparisons against loose typed variables?